Skills, Tests, Achievement, Recognition – this is what STARSkate is all about!

 There may be opportunities over the season for skaters to participate in competition.
 Coaches will send out an email prior to registration opening to inform you of the upcoming opportunities.
 Different competitions target different competitive levels and coaches will ensure they match your child’s competitive level with the opportunities available across the season.

-***NOTE: Due to Covid-19 Restrictions, no competitions are currently planned for the Fall 2020 season
+***NOTE: Due to Covid-19 Restrictions, competitions are currently on hold

 sharpened figure skates